Epistimio/orion/docs/src/user/evc.rst

 This cannot be the same as the experiment ``orion-tutorial`` since the space of optimization is now different.
-Such a call will trigger an experiment branching, meaning that a new experiment will be created which points to the previous one, the one without momentum in this case.
+Such a call will trigger an experiment branching, meaning that a new experiment will be created which points to the previous one, ``orion-tutorial``, the one without momentum in this case.

 .. code-block:: text